forbole/big-dipper-2.0-documentation/docs/cosmos-based/parser/hasura.md

 ```
 -e ACTION_BASE_URL="[Base URL for Hasura Actions Handlers]"
 ```
-This allows you to set up custom end points for Hasura Actions handlers.
+This allows you to set up custom endpoints for Hasura Actions handlers.

-By default, Hasura Actions service is run on `http://localhost:3000` so you may set up as below:
+By default, Hasura Actions service runs on `http://localhost:3000` so you may want to set it up as below:
 ```
 -e ACTION_BASE_URL="http://localhost:3000"
 ```